Chemical Management Guide

 What makes a chemical toxic?

 Scientists use animals to determine how toxic a chemical is.
-Most chemicals can cause both acute and chronic toxicity depending on the conditions of exposure.
+Most chemicals can cause both acute and chronic toxicity depending on the conditions of exposure in the workplace.
 The adverse acute and chronic health effects caused by the chemical can be quite different.
 It is not usually possible to predict what the chronic toxicity of a chemical might be by looking at its acute toxicity, or vice versa.

 How do you identify health hazards on an SDS?